kbuchan-csu/Keck-XrayImaging/README.md

 ```
 # Additional
 Thorlabs stages are homed on start up, so important locations before turning off the stages.
 Note: Thorlabs stages loose their position when they loose power.

+# User guide
+Default Limits:
+Thorlabs: 0mm - 24mm

+## General Use
+1. Power on Computer
+2. Power on Motors
+3. If the lose power they will required to be homed or their position will be wrong
+4. Launch application using ‘run.bat’
+5. The thorlabs stages will automatically home when the application starts
+6. Open up saved configuration by going to File → Load → \[configfile\].json

+## UI Instruction
+- Use the ‘<<’ & ‘>>’ for - and + jogging which stops when the button is released.
+When used on the current computer the jog is a little non-responsive and may take a moment to start and stop.

+- Use the ‘<’ & ‘>’ for - and + stepping which only moves one step for every push of the button.
+Default step size is 30 nm.

+- Press the position readout to tell the motor to go to a specific position in mm
+- Press the name of the motor to rename it

+- Click the ‘Home’ drop down to receive a list of saved positions, when selected the motor will move to that location and the dropdown's name will change
+  - The ‘+’ will create a new saved position at the current location
+  - The ‘Set Home’ button will set the home location to the current position

+- Click the ‘limits’ drop down to set up limits for the motors to never exceed
+  - The min and max limits will let you set them at any position from any position
+  - The motor limits will set a limit of the current distance between the current motor and the motor selected in it’s drop down
+  - The only way to remove limits and saved positions in by editing the configuration file

+### Config editing
+To edit the settings of the program you will have to locate and open the configuration file in a text editor such as notepad or notepad++.
+There you can edit the step size and remove saved locations or limits.
+When removing a limit the limit on both the current motor and the paired motor must be deleted.

+Limit removal is done under the limits section of the motor which is identified by its com port.
+For removing a min or max limit delete the ‘0’ or ‘1’ entry line.
+For removing a motor limit you look under section ‘2’ and find the block that corresponds to the motor limit you are removing.
+A block contains the motor’s com port as an identifier, distance, parallel value, left, and right.
+You will need to remove this block to remove the limit.
+If done incorrectly the config file will fail to load.

+To remove a position you will need to find the position name and delete that line.

+To save and load a configuration goto the top left of the application and click on file.
+There, the save and load options will be available.
+You will need to name your file every time you save and will have to select the correct configuration when loading.
+I suggest you know where these are saved.

+## First run
+When first run without having a configuration file you will want to identify the stages by setting a unique position and checking the controllers for the matching positions then renaming the stage in the application.

+If a stage is not being detected it may be because it is either off, not plugged in, or not configured.

+To configure a stage you must close the application and go to the windows ‘device manager’ and enable the virtual com port (VCP).
+To enable VCP you navigate through:Universal Serial Bus Controllers --> APT USB Device –(right click)-->  Properties --> Advanced --> enable 'Load VCP'.
+If the usb locations are changed this will have to be done again for every stage.